SUPERFERRY Tribute and Moments of Trip

 A view of the port of Rafina, which features numerous travel agencies right next to the main dock.

 The PAROS JET seen ready to depart.
 Even though she has been in Greece since 2015, this day marked the first time that I got to see her in front of me.

 Just after the FLYINGCAT 4 left Rafina, another high speed craft could be seen departing the port.
 This time, it was one of the SUPERFERRY's fleetmates, the high speed ferry SUPERRUNNER.

-The SUPPERRUNNER, previously known as the SPEEDRUNNER IV of Aegean Speed Lines, seen leaving Rafina.
+The SUPPERRUNNER, previously known as the SPEEDRUNNER IV of Aegean Speed Lines (for whom she operated between 2009 and 2016), seen leaving the port of Rafina.

-The SUPERRUNNER heading towards Tinos.
+The SUPERRUNNER seen heading towards Tinos.

 The SUPERRUNNER heading towards Tinos, as seen by her fleetmate.